axone-protocol/docs/docs/whitepaper/introduction.md

 At OKP4, we strongly believe that knowledge is essential to common good and that it should be accessible to everyone with minimum constraint.
 Data must be shared to multiply aggregations and contextualizations to create value-added and usable knowledge for all.

-Though they have enhanced our live in many ways, traditional trusted third parties have also created a dependency that limits us.
-The Web 2.0 value chain is based on providers and consumers who enrich platform aggregators with their data, without really getting much in return.
+Though they have enhanced our lives in many ways, traditional trusted third parties have also created a dependency that limits us.
+The web 2.0 value chain is based on providers and consumers who enrich platform aggregators with their data, without really getting much in return.
 The interests of all parties are not aligned and so it becomes an obstacle to data sharing.

 Companies want to use Big Data, they produce data, but they don’t know how to exploit it properly.
 They lack technical skills, they don’t trust the aggregators and the data they contribute with is not rewarded at its fair value.